 List.map ~f:(fun x -> x + 1) [1;2;3];; >- : int list = [2; 3; 4]

 You can even stuff a function into a data structure, like a list:

 let transforms = [ String.uppercase; String.lowercase ];; >val transforms : (string -> string) list = [<fun>; <fun>] List.map ~f:(fun g -> g "Hello World") transforms;; >- : string list = ["HELLO WORLD"; "hello world"]

-It's worth stopping for a moment to puzzle this example out, since this kind of higher-order use of functions can be a bit obscure at first.
-Notice that
+It’s worth stopping for a moment to puzzle this example out.
+Notice

 "Hello World".
 The invocation of